aiswaryas97/SeleniumPrj-FileUpload/README.md

 # SeleniumPrj-FileUpload
-TThis repository consist of aselenium program for file upload
+This repository consist of aselenium program for file upload.